 Organizing Color Variables in the Components View

 Color Variables and groups will organize automatically in alphabetical order.
 You can use numbers in front of Color Variables so they appear in the order that works best for you.
+For example, 1 Primary

-Applying a Color Variable
+Applying Color Variables

 Applying a Color Variable from the Inspector